Mission | History | Names | Manifesto | Awards | Imprint

 In response, the EDS adopted a radical approach of discouraging prototyping and discouraging iterative making in the lab while challenging students to rise above these apparent limitations and find ways to realize necessary prototypes.
 Summarized simply, the lab embraced the idea that "Engineers don't MAKE Things".

 Engineers have the responsibility to conceive, specify, simulate, and verify a design that is worth irreversibly committing resources to produce and eventually confirm the design is ready to be manufactured and deployed into the world.
-Following that, in the majority of cases, an engineer's work is passed along to a team of highly-skilled technicians, machinists, fabricators, and robots to bring the design to life.
+Following that, in the majority of cases, an engineer's work is passed along to a team of highly-skilled technicians, machinists, fabricators, or robots to bring the design to life.

 Rarely, if ever, will a professional engineer, in his or her career, find themselves personally operating the machinery of manufacturing.
 They will certainly use specially fabricated items to test and refine their designs; they may also design industrial processes or architect solutions that lead to the manufacturing of millions of components, but they will, thankfully, not likely be pressing buttons on individual machines on a daily basis.